Radiator Server Documentation — v10.33.1

 Server Priority

-The optional priority statement (integer 0-255, default 0) controls server order for fallback algorithm:
+The optional priority statement (integer 0–255, default 0) controls server order for the fallback and no-fallback algorithms:

 backends {